Martinsos/aoc-2023-haskell-template/README.md

 When solving a new Day, lets say Day 17, there are a couple of things you need to set up:
 1. Create a new file: `src/Day17.hs`.
 Inside it, make sure to update its module name to `Day17`.
 2. Add this module to `aoc2023.cabal` file, under `other-modules`, as `Day17`.
-3. Add corresponding input text file to `data/` if needed, e.g. `data/day17-input.txt`.
+3. Add corresponding input text file to `data/` if needed, e.g. `data/day17-input.txt` or `data/day17-1-input.txt`.
 4. In `src/Main.hs`, import `Day17` and add it to the code.

 ## Project config